 Securing lending

-It can be trickier to secure a mortgage for a HMO property than for a standard Buy to let property.
+It can be trickier to secure an HMO mortgage than one for a standard Buy to let property.
 Many lenders will want to see that you’ve got a proven track record as a single occupancy landlord, for example.
 Mortgage interest rates tend to be higher for HMOs than standard properties, too, and you’ll likely need a bigger deposit.

 Higher set-up costs